SMS CX Shouldn't Be NoReply

 For email, you can reach more people, but can you reach them?
 Apple’s Mail Privacy Protection has made open tracking unreliable.
 Validity has documented how Apple’s prefetch behavior shifted pixel firing patterns entirely.
 Even good emails get buried.

-But the lock screen?
 The lock screen is the most-viewed interface in modern life.
-Asurion research found Americans reach for their phones 352 times per day).
-The point is: the phone is where attention lives.
+Asurion research found Americans reach for their phones 352 times per day.
+SMS is the only way to land there reliably.

 “Show me” beats “describe it.”